BlockchainCommons/BCSwiftSecureComponents/Docs/04-MERMAID-OUTPUT.md

 * Internal elements (elements with children) are represented with red outlines.
 * A `NODE` element appears when one or more assertions are present on a subject.
 They are represented by circles.
 They have one arm for the `subject` and an additional arm for each assertion.
 * An `ASSERTION` element is represented by the Mermaid `stadium`  shape, and has exactly two arms: `predicate` and `object`.
-* Well-known predicates like `verifiedBy` are represented by trapezoids, and are encoded as short integers.
+* Well-known values like the `verifiedBy` are represented by trapezoids, and are encoded as short integers.

 ## Encrypted Subject